yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/ben_rhonda_will.md

 - 2: More back-end functionality implemented than tested and/or very little front-end testing
 - 1: Team fails to effectively test the application.

+We wrote extensive back-end tests and front-end tests in areas that didn't require communication with the back end.

 ### HTML/UI

 *** 4: Team put some effort into styling.
 HTML features unique IDs, classes and data attributes for DOM traversal.